 Aging is an inevitable part of life, as are the signs of it on your skin -- for most people.
-To learn more about aging skin and how to protect it, keep reading to find more links and articles on the next page.
+To learn more about aging skin and how to protect it, keep reading to find more links and articles below.

 Related HowStuffWorks Articles